apache/shardingsphere/document/current/content/features/sharding/_index.en.md

 Horizontal sharding is also called transverse sharding.
-Compared with the categorization method according to business logic of vertical sharding, horizontal sharding categorizes data to multiple databases or tables according to some certain fields or rules with each sharding containing only part of the data.
+Compared with the categorization method according to business logic of vertical sharding, horizontal sharding categorizes data to multiple databases or tables according to some certain rules through certain fields, with each sharding containing only part of the data.
 For example, according to primary key sharding, even primary keys are put into the 0 database (or table) and odd primary keys are put into the 1 database (or table), illustrated as the following diagram.

 ![Horizontal Sharding](http://ovfotjrsi.bkt.clouddn.com/sharding/horizontal_sharding.png)